 First Amendment Minute, a weekly 60 second radio entertainment

 - States: California and Washington

 - United States Courts of Appeal: Sixth

 - United States Supreme Court

 - Pepperdine University School of Law,

-J. Hatter, United States District Court, Central District of California, Los Angeles
+J. Hatter, United States District Court, Central

 - San Diego State University, B.A. in

 direct) 206.274.2828 (Seattle - direct)